DOT SAP SERVICES

 First, a confirmed DOT violation for alcohol or illicit drugs exists.
 At that time, the employee must stand down from safety-sensitive duties, and cannot return to safety-sensitive duties until the employee completes the DOT-regulated return-to-duty process.

 Second, Employee schedules appointment for a face-to-face initial SAP assessment.
-After the assessment, the SAP provides the employee, and the present/previous employer, with an initial report which includes a recommendation for substance abuse education and/or treatment.
+After the initial assessment, the SAP provides the employer/employee with the initial SAP report which includes a recommendation for drug or alcohol treatment or education.

-Fourth, Employee attends the follow-up SAP appointment.
+Fourth, Employee attends a follow-up SAP evaluation.
 This is known as the return-to-duty appointment.
-SAP provides the employee and the present/former/future employer a copy of the follow- up report detailing level of compliance with recommendations.
+SAP provides the employee/employer a copy of the follow- up SAP report detailing level of compliance with recommendations.

 Sixth, Go back to work.
-You are now free to resume safety-sensitive duties per DOT regulations.
+You are now free to resume safety-sensitive duties per Department of Transportation.